 Direct-to-Consumer eCommerce ("DTC").
-PFSweb's End2End eCommerce® solution for the DTC online channel features Demandware eCommerce, a leading third party Software-as-a-Service ("SaaS") eCommerce platform.
+Established in 2008, PFSweb's End2End eCommerce® solution for the DTC online channel features Demandware Commerce Cloud.
 As a Demandware Strategic Solution and End-to-End Partner, we are one of the premier Demandware development organizations.
-Following the establishment of our Demandware partnership in 2008, we have become one of the largest international Demandware development teams in the world and maintain a talented team of Demandware certified developers who create world-class user experiences for some of the world's leading brands.
-We have fully integrated Demandware with the rest of our world-class technology platform, including other best-of-breed technology partners to create a PFSweb reference application that provides our clients with a very high-function DTC online store out-of-the-box.
+We have become one of the largest international Demandware development teams in the world and maintain a talented team of Demandware certified developers who create world-class user experiences for some of the world's leading brands.
+We have fully integrated Demandware with the rest of our world-class technology platform, including other best-of-breed technology partners, to create a PFSweb reference application that provides our clients with a very high-function DTC online store out-of-the-box.
 We are able to use the PFSweb reference application as a starting point to quickly create a completely customized online store for our DTC clients.
 Designed specifically for DTC brands, our comprehensive offering redefines end-to-end eCommerce by enabling retailers and branded consumer goods manufacturers with the ability to employ a total outsourcing solution customized to their particular eCommerce strategy, without the loss of site or brand control associated with earlier end-to-end outsourcing solutions.

-Through the 2014 acquisition of REV Solutions, Inc., an eCommerce systems integrator, we enhanced our Demandware practice and broadened the portfolio of technology services with the addition of Oracle ATG.
+Through the 2014 acquisition of REV Solutions, Inc., an eCommerce systems integrator, we enhanced our Demandware practice and broadened the portfolio of technology services with the addition of Oracle Commerce.
 As an Oracle Gold Partner, we launch commerce initiatives for major brands.
-Oracle Commerce (which now includes ATG Commerce) is a leading platform consisting of commerce applications to provide seamless customer experiences across multiple touch points.
+Oracle Commerce (which now includes ATG and Endeca) is a leading platform consisting of commerce applications to provide seamless customer experiences across multiple touch points.
 We continue to innovate with Oracle Commerce to drive sales, reduce cycle times, decrease costs, and improve service levels for our clients.
+In 2015, acquisitions of Moda Superbe Limited ("Moda"), a London based systems integrator, added additional development expertise on the Magento commerce platform and CrossView, Inc., ("CrossView") added experienced development and support on IBM Websphere and hybris ecommerce platforms.

 eCommerce Development.
-With one of the most experienced teams of Demandware and Oracle developers, our staff is ready to build custom eCommerce solutions for our clients.
+With expertise on the five major e-commerce platforms, our staff is ready to build custom eCommerce solutions for our clients.
 We employ a proven development methodology, led by a highly-qualified team of solutions architects, web developers, project managers, and Quality Assurance ("QA") testers.
-When paired with our Agency Services, we can provide an entire suite of services that spans strategy, creative, project management, web development, and quality assurance.
+When paired with our Strategic Commerce Consulting Services and our Agency Services, we can provide an entire suite of services that spans strategy, creative, project management, web development, and quality assurance.